JoseMMorales/Angular-And-States/README.md

 ### 💻 **Bridge Service** 💻

-Centralizing all our Behavior Subjects will provide all states in the App just calling one service, we will provide a single entry creating AppService to expose customerAndBalance$ in a single object, which is very straight forward to handle when retrieving the data in any component.
+Centralizing all the Behavior Subjects will provide all states in the App just calling one service, we will provide a single entry creating AppService to expose customerAndBalance$ in a single object, which is very straight forward to handle when retrieving the data in any component.

 <div align="center">
 <img width="485" alt="service" src="https://user-images.githubusercontent.com/43299285/223952462-cd4f95e2-34e3-44b1-9152-3fdb98153db2.PNG">